What it is

 Example: a skill-backed script

-The bundled get-random-quote skill fetches a quote by running a small Go program.
+The bundled get-random-quote skill fetches a quote by running a small Go program through the skill's bash tool.

 // From examples/skills/skills/get-random-quote/scripts/get_random_quote/main.go